skirienkopanea/lu2/README.md

 # Web-socket app: Ludo for 2 (lu2)
-To do: Change 'var' for let/const/'' respectively.
-Add blocks, button to toggle the chat display (automatically off), make whole board to fit the page (so it looks good on mobile too), make rules also a button to display and hide.
-Try to deploy to heroku without the nodue modules locally. (so add the npm install part to the description and add .gitignore for the nodules folder)
 <ul>
 <li>2 player online game assignment during my CS bachelor with express and node</li>
 <li>You can check a live implementation at https://parchispara2.herokuapp.com/</li>